Loading...

 Possible Health Concerns

-Hypertrophic Cardiomyopathy: This is a heart muscle disorder where the heart walls of the left ventricle thicken.
+Hypertrophic Cardiomyopathy (HCM): This is a heart muscle disorder where the heart walls of the left ventricle thicken.
+This results in the walls becoming stiffer.
 This is a common primary heart disease in cats.
-It tends to get noticed at around 3 months to 17 years of age.
+It tends to noticed at around 3 months to 17 years of age.
 Most cats will be middle aged when this disorder occurs.
 This disorder tends to affect males more than females, and it is an inherited genetic defect.
 Symptoms may include difficulty breathing, weakness or paralysis of the hind limbs.
 Fluid may also accumulate in the lungs, and in the space between the lungs and chest wall.
 Veterinary treatment will aim at improving cardiac function, and reducing blood clots.
 There is a good longterm outlook for mildly affected cats.
+Consult with your veterinarian for advice.

 Grooming

-THE COCKAPOO
+THE BRITTANY

 Brief History